 - 1 tsp peppermint essence

 - Step 1

 - Grease and line a baking tin with parchment paper.

 - Mix sugars, dairy free milk, cocoa, and maple syrup in a pan.
 Now cook over a medium heat, stirring gently until the chocolate and sugar are dissolved and it combines into a nice chocolate mixture.
 If you have a candy thermometer then continue cooking until it reaches 235°F, 112°C or it forms a soft ball when dropped into a glass of cold water.This soft ball stage takes a while.
 I find it gets to 220°F and then stays for ages.
 The fudge suddenly reduced down and the heat pops up to 234°F

 - Step 3

 - Take off the heat, put in the margarine and leave to cool.
 Don’t stir the margarine in – just plop it in.
-Cool until it’s 120° on the candy thermometer or until the bottom of the pan is just warm to the touch (about 10 minutes).
-Add in the flavourings and stir with a wooden spoon until the candy gets thick and it’s no longer glossy.
+Cool until it’s 120°F, 50°C on the candy thermometer or until the bottom of the pan is just warm to the touch (about 10 minutes).
+Add in the flavourings and stir with a wooden spoon until the candy gets thick and sugar crystals start to form.
 Don’t over mix or it will start to set in the pan.
-Spread the mixture into the buttered pan and allow to cool.
+Spread or pour, the mixture into the prepared pan and allow to cool.